amiiit/thoughts/testing-component-async-request.md

 ## The tools we'll be using to achieve this

-In this example, I'll be using two additional tools relevant to the task at hand.
-There are probably other npm modules out there that do the same, perhaps even better.
-More than the tools themselves it is important that you develop the understanding of what are we trying to achieve by using these tools.
+We have two challenges that we need to solve in order to write a good unit test.
+One is mocking network requests and manipulating their responses and the other challenge is to solve the waiting issue.
+In the npm world there are multiple libraries that solve the same problem and it's a tricky task to choose the right one.
+Everyone may have different reasons to choose a certain library.
+One good reason may be that it's already part of your project and it does the job.
+Then you might also want to look into the source code of that particular tool in order to evaluate its quality and perhaps learn a few new things on the way.
+Here are my tools of choice that work for this kind of tests.
+You might choose to use other tools but the principle stays the same.

 ### nock - HTTP server mocking and expectations library for Node.js

 [nock](https://www.npmjs.com/package/nock) is a solid library under active maintenance for manipulating and asserting on HTTP responses and requests.
-In our case, nock serves a double purpose:
+It has been part of our project for a very long time and served all our mocking needs for networking in unit-tests.
+In this case, nock serves a double purpose:

 #### The component needs to think that the network connection is working.
 Remember we're in a unit-test scenario that means that the execution of the tests is not allowed to generate any actual network activity.
 That's why they're called unit tests because we're testing just our unit and nothing else but our unit.
 We are not testing that our internet connection works properly.
 That's not in our concern for now. nock helps us to hijack the request to the weather API and prevent it from going out to the internet.